h15200/notes/aws.md

     - a relational db like RDS
       - Aurora serverless has auto scaling for SQL if you know you will grow
     - start with monolithic app if you're not sure
-  - users > 1,000 - add ALB and some extra instances of servers and db to scale
+  - users > 1,000 - add ALB and some extra instances of servers to scale horizontally
     - nodes in different availability zones for fault tolerance
     - add new new nodes of db, read replicas of db
   - users > 10,000
     - add read replicas in dbs
+      - think about replication methods and trade-offs
     - add Cloudfront and serve static content on the edge
       - or, the more modern way would to be use a hosted service like Amplify which manages the front-end